Skip to content

 Each architectural addition opens a failure surface the prior eval cannot see — pick eval surface from current structure, not from the generation number.

 The six-generation taxonomy of agent architectures (prompt → chain → ReAct loop → workflow graph → modern loop returns → harness) is a self-location tool, not a maturity ladder.
-Eval surface area must match the failure-mode surface area of the underlying architecture, and architecture introduces new failure surfaces by adding structure (Braintrust).
-The generation labels are descriptive shorthand for which structural additions you have made — they do not predict business value.
+Your eval surface must match the failure-mode surface of the underlying architecture, and each structural addition opens a new failure surface (Braintrust).
+The generation labels are shorthand for which structural additions you have made — they do not predict business value.

 Use this page to locate your current system's eval surface, then route to the relevant technique page.
 Apply it when picking eval techniques, when debating whether to add pass@k/pass^k, span scoring, or branch coverage, or when you have inherited a wrong-generation eval surface (Gen-5 loops graded as Gen-3 single trajectories, Gen-4 graphs graded only end-to-end, Gen-6 harnesses with no peripheral checks).

-The shape is taken from Braintrust's published taxonomy (Braintrust).
-Column 1 names the structural addition; the generation number is the shorthand:
+The shape follows Braintrust's published taxonomy (Braintrust); column 1 names the structural addition and the generation number is shorthand:

 Structure (Gen) Architectural addition Failure surface introduced Eval surface needed